USASF Athletic Performance Standards – Makeup, Hair, and Cheer Bows

 Hair must be secured off the face with a simple and unexaggerated style that is adaptable to all diversities.

-Remember to choose hair styles that are age appropriate.
+Remember to choose age-appropriate hairstyles.
 Although the traditional look of two ponytails is as cute as ever, there are several variations to ponytails that can set your mini squad apart.
 The tiny athletes may not be able to rock hair the size of their little bodies.
-Keep it classic, easy for everyone to achieve and a compliment to your uniform and makeup.
+Keep it classic, easy for everyone to achieve, and a compliment to your uniform and makeup.

-During the meeting Bragabit Bow (www.bragabit.com) submitted samples of the most popular cheer bows to the committee for discussion.
-We all agreed that cheerleading bows are typically made with 3 inch Gross Grain Ribbon.
+During the meeting, Bragabit Bow (www.bragabit.com) submitted samples of the most popular cheer bows to the committee for discussion.
+We all agreed that cheerleading bows are typically made with 3-inch Gross Grain ribbons.
 Discussion on this ruling concluded with the wording of this rule being unclear.
 Comments from the Bow Manufactures were submitted to the USASF to help clarify this ruling.

-Cheerleading Bows are predominately made with 3 inch ribbon but when reading the ruling this rule implies the width of the entire bow cannot exceed 3 inches.
-I observed this discuss and it was clear to me that a 3 inch wide bow was not the intention of this ruling.
-A typical cheer bow is about 8 inches wide by 8 inches high with tails about 4 inches.
+Cheerleading Bows are predominately made with a 3-inch ribbon but when reading the ruling this rule implies the width of the entire bow cannot exceed 3 inches.
+I observed this discussion and it was clear to me that a 3-inch wide bow was not the intention of this ruling.
+A typical cheer bow is about 8 inches wide by 8 inches high with tails of about 4 inches.
 This information was given to the USASF for clarification on the cheer bow standards.
 The USASF and the Committee agreed this ruling needed clarification and would be submitted to the USASF for evaluation.

 We will never take the glam out of cheerleading, but I do agree that using the USASF guidelines and rules will help improve overall consistency in our industry.
-Strive for an athletic persona with a makeup application that is age appropriate and applied in a professional manner.
-You can even purchase different team makeup kits for different each age levels and choose products that work better on little lips and faces as opposed to the senior level teams.
-Whatever you do, as long as your makeup and hair is professional and well applied, you should have no issues.
-Remember, these rules are interpreted in there totality.
-I am just focusing on Makeup, Hair and Bows as one component of your teams routine.
-Judges will not just be looking at your bows, hair and makeup but the entire routine, including music and choreography for age appropriateness.
+Strive for an athletic persona with a makeup application that is age-appropriate and applied professionally.
+You can even purchase different team makeup kits for different age levels and choose products that work better on little lips and faces as opposed to the senior-level teams.
+Whatever you do, as long as your makeup and hair are professional and well applied, you should have no issues.
+Remember, these rules are interpreted in their totality.
+I am just focusing on Makeup, Hair, and Bows as one component of your team's routine.
+Judges will not just be looking at your bows, hair, and makeup but the entire routine, including music and choreography for age appropriateness.
 As always I know everyone will keep it Sassy and Classy….